Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 If you’re searching for very small garden ideas, vertical planters are the perfect option.

 This design features a large wooden stand with multiple planters.
 You can build this stand from scratch to tailor it to your available space.
-It’s also available to buy ready-made from Amazon.
+It’s also available to buy ready-made from online stores.

 This design is especially beneficial if you have a balcony and it functions as a screen to give you additional privacy.